ivy-llc/ivy/docs/partial_source/deep_dive/15_ivy_frontends.rst

 **Round Up**

 Hope that you have a better grasp on the Ivy Frontend Functional APIs after going through the above contents!
-If you prefer a verbal explanation, we have a tutorial series on YouTube explaining on this.
-The links will be attached in the next section!
+If you prefer a video explanation, we have a tutorial series on YouTube explaining on this as well.
+You can access them through this `link`_!

-**Video**